jcailler/programmation-fonctionnelle-ul/TP/TP5/README.md

 ## Warm-Up: Polymorphic Lists ⭐️

 In previous exercises and labs, we used `IntList` for lists which elements are integers.
-This week, we’ll move to polymorphic lists.
+This week, we'll move to polymorphic lists.

 <details><summary> Reminder: Algebraic Data Types </summary>